ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 ### Database setup

-First, to set up Db run schema to create tables, and then run seed.sqp to full in products data.
+First, to set up Db, run schema to create tables, and then run seed.sql to populate intial products data.
 From the project root, run:

 ```